oeng099/Summer-Research-GUI-Project/wiki/Owen_Eng_log.md

 #28 January 2022
 Implemented fuctionality for plotting points by clicking on the model in annoation screen.
 Added in media control buttons in annotation screen, still need to add their functionality.

+#30 January 2022
+Added hover labels to the points added onto the annotation screen by clicking.
+Added in functionality of auto clicking on the annotation screen.